openzipkin/brave/brave-core/README.md

 and you don't need to trace all requests to come to usable data.

 A TraceFilter's purpose (`com.github.kristofa.brave.TraceFilter`) is to decide if a given request should get traced or not.
-Both the ClientTracer and ServerTracer take a List of TraceFilters which should be the same and before starting with a new Span they will check the TraceFilters.
-If one of the TraceFilters says we should not trace the request it will not be traced.

-The decision, should trace (true) or not (false) is taken by the first request and should be passed through to all subsequent requests.
+The decision, should trace (true) or not (false) is taken by the first request (client side or server side) and should be passed through to all subsequent requests.
 This has as a consequence that we either trace a full request tree or none of the requests at all which is good.
 We don't want incomplete traces.